13 Career Change CV Examples [& Templates]

 Include education and qualifications

-Formal education demonstrates your professional background and informs employers that you have undergone training to learn the best practices for a specific industry.
+Formal education demonstrates your professional background and informs employers that you have undergone training to learn the best practices for a particular industry.
 If you lack direct work experience, including your degree classification and coursework, it may help bridge the gap.
 When listing your education, use reverse chronological order, starting with the highest or most recent level of education.

 Certifications are also essential because they tell recruiters that you are dedicated to the profession and eager to keep up with the latest trends.
-Such certificates also demonstrate that you comply with strict professional requirements and standards.
+Such certificates also show that you comply with strict professional requirements and standards.

 Education